iterative/cml/README.md

 ## Example use case
-Below is an example CML workflow that trains a ML model on every push and then generates a CML Report to compare the trained model's performance to the previous commit.
+Below is an example CML workflow.
+On every push, this action reproduces a DVC pipeline that trains a model, saves the trained model file to remote storage, and then generates a CML Report to comparing a performance metric between the current and previous runs.
+The environmental variables are configured for AWS remote storage.

 ```yaml
 name: your-workflow-name